turingschool-examples/bee_technical_challenge/readme.md

 ## Rails API Consumption

-The `nearest-fuel-station` directory includes a Rails app with some starter code and a signle passing test.
+The `nearest-fuel-station` directory includes a Rails app with some starter code and a single passing test.

 This challenge will use information from the National Renewable Energy Laboratory.
 Sign up for an API key [here](https://developer.nrel.gov/signup/).
 If you have any trouble obtaining an API key, please let us know.